 Problem: Some employers forget to register employees within 3 months of hiring.

-Fix: Add new employees to the SSF portal as soon as they join your team — set a reminder in your HR process.
+Fix: Add new employees to the SSF portal as soon as they join your team and set a reminder in your HR process.

 4. Missing Monthly Contributions